 What does the London update mean for users?

-Similar to Bitcoin, the old mechanism worked similarly to a bid.
+Like Bitcoin, the old mechanism worked similarly to a bid.
 The more you paid for transaction fees (or gas costs), the more likely your transaction was picked quickly and validated by miners.
 After the London update, you no longer need to select the gas price you pay when making Ethereum transactions.

 Instead, you simply see the base fee, plus an option to tip the miner.
 However, the base fee can change between when you submit a transaction and when it’s added to a block.
 To avoid this, you can set a fee cap as the maximum you wish to pay.
 If a miner includes your transaction in a block where the base fee is smaller than your fee cap, the network will refund the difference.